 The annual pay increase of the executive directors is directly related to individual performance ratings and aligned to the annual increase ranges per performance rating as determined by the committee and applied consistently across the group.
 The sustainability of the group's business is critical in determining remuneration and the board is satisfied that the performance targets do not encourage increased risk-taking by the executives.
 A significant portion of short-term and long-term remuneration is variable and designed to incentivise executive directors.
-Short-term and long-term incentives are an integral part of the total rewards framework and aim to align employee performance with the interests of shareholders.
+Shortterm and long-term incentives are an integral part of the total rewards framework and aim to align employee performance with the interests of shareholders.
 Long-term incentive schemes are aimed at aligning executive remuneration with shareholder interests by rewarding executives for the creation of shareholder value over the medium term.
 Participation in the long-term incentive schemes is limited to senior executives.
 The long-term incentive schemes are regularly reviewed and enhanced to align with evolving best practice locally and internationally, based on engagement with major shareholders.
+In this year, the board considered and approved the inclusion of malus and clawback provisions in relation to variable compensation payable to executives, for future short and long-term incentives.

-The group's remuneration policies and reports cover all types of remuneration, including guaranteed remuneration; variable remuneration; payments on termination, retirement, death or disability; sign-on; retention and restraint payments; commissions; and allowances.
+The group's remuneration policies and reports cover all types of remuneration, including guaranteed remuneration; variable remuneration; payments on termination, retirement, death or disability; sign-on, retention and restraint payments; commissions; and allowances.
 The integrated annual report discloses the remuneration of the board and meets the requirements of the Companies Act, 2008.
 The integrated annual report includes a section on company remuneration, a summary of the remuneration policy, background statements and an overview of the rewards structure.
 The remuneration (salary structures, annual increases and incentive schemes) of the board and executive management is disclosed in detail and the remuneration elements are dealt with at a high level in respect of other employees.
 The background statement in the integrated annual report provides considerations and key decisions on factors influencing remuneration which include: internal and external factors; results of voting on the remuneration policy; use of consultants and the remuneration discussions; key focus areas and decisions; and an overview of whether the policy has rewarded value creation.